 Contralto Kirsten Sollek has been called “a true contralto” (The New York Times) with an “elemental tone quality” (The Philadelphia Inquirer).
-Appearances include Bach’s Magnificat, Musica Angelica Baroque; Mary Cleophas in Handel’s Resurrezione, Helicon Foundation; Mahler’s Third Symphony, MSU Symphony Orchestra; Vivaldi’s Stabat Mater, Sacred Music in a Sacred Space; Brahms’ Alto Rhapsody, String Orchestra of Brooklyn, The Death Knight in Amy Beth Kirsten’s Quixote; The Dying Cow in Lisa Bielawa’s serial TV opera, Vireo; and Handel’s Messiah, Bach Collegium Japan, Kansas City Symphony, and Minnesota Orchestra.
-Very active in contempoary music, Sollek has worked extensively with John Zorn, premiering his music in the U.S., Europe, Australia, and Israel.
+Appearances include Bach’s Magnificat, Musica Angelica Baroque; Mary Cleophas in Handel’s Resurrezione, Helicon; Mahler’s Third Symphony, MSU Symphony Orchestra; Vivaldi’s Stabat Mater, Sacred Music in a Sacred Space; Brahms’ Alto Rhapsody, String Orchestra of Brooklyn, The Death Knight in Amy Beth Kirsten’s Quixote; The Dying Cow in Lisa Bielawa’s serial TV opera, Vireo; and Handel’s Messiah, Bach Collegium Japan, Kansas City Symphony, and Minnesota Orchestra.
+Very active in contemporary music, Sollek has worked extensively with John Zorn, premiering his music in the U.S., Europe, Australia, and Israel.
 She is a regular collaborator with Alarm Will Sound and Ensemble Signal, performing and recording the works of Steve Reich with both groups.
-Recent engagements include Haydn’s Lord Nelson Mass, York Symphony; music by John Zorn, National Sawdust; the Chicago Art Institute; the Frick Collection; the Guggenheim; JazzFest in Sarajevo; and Claude Vivier’s Kopernikus, Planetario Galileo Galilei (Buenos Aires).
+Recent engagements include Haydn’s Lord Nelson Mass, York Symphony; music by John Zorn, National Sawdust; Art Institute of Chicago; the Frick Collection; the Guggenheim; JazzFest in Sarajevo; and Claude Vivier’s Kopernikus, Planetario Galileo Galilei (Buenos Aires).